Wood burning stoves: what you need to know

 Article 4 of 6

-Use our stoves cost guide to help work out whether the savings you could make on energy would balance out the cost of buying the stove and having it installed.
+Use our stove cost guide to help work out whether the savings you could make on energy balance out the cost of buying and installing a stove.

 If you're thinking about buying a stove, you're probably wondering whether it will help cut your energy bills.
 But with most stoves costing anywhere between £400 and £2,000, and that’s not even counting the cost of installation, could you really save money?

 When we asked 242 stove owners* about whether getting a stove, in addition to their central heating, has saved them money, 60% believe it has.
 However, 21% found their stove cost them more than they expected.

 To help you work out whether you could really save, we talk you through the costs of buying, installing and running a stove and explain why and how the costs vary.